mercy299/UdacityProject4/README.md

 ### Deploying Kubernetes manifests

-In order to build the Kubernetes manifests correctly, the team uses `kustomize` in the following way:
+In order to build Kubernetes manifests correctly, the team uses `kustomize` in the following way:

 ```bash
 cd starter/backend/k8s